ionic-team/ionic-site/docs/nightly/api/directive/ionContent/index.md

       </td>
       <td>
         <p>Whether to add padding to the content.
-of the content.
 Defaults to true on iOS, false on Android.</p>

       </td>